pgigeruzh/spark/README.md

 3. Install [GlusterFS]( https://www.gluster.org) (separate instructions down below)

-   (This step is optional but advisable if you want to analyze data)
+   (This step is optional and creates a shared volumes accross all nodes (similar to Hadoop/HDFS).
+This is useful when the data is stored directly on the Raspberry Pi.)

 4. Create an overlay network